TrumpChainDev/docs/tutorials/wallet-tutorials/mew-ledger-tutorial-for-fuse.md

 ---
 description: >-
-  This tutorial explains how to use your ledger on MEW so that you can vie and transfer ERAM.
+  This tutorial explains how to use your ledger on MEW so that you can vie and transfer DJT.
 ---

-# Ledger tutorial for ERAM
+# Ledger tutorial for DJT

 This tutorial was made using Ledger Nano S with firmware version 1.6.1 and Ethereum app version on Ledger Nano S was 1.3.7.